The public safety CCTV system is owned and operated by Ealing Council, in partnership with the Metropolitan Police.

 Requests for CCTV images (e.g. insurance companies)

-Public Safety CCTV footage is not recorded beyond 31 days.
-If you have been involved in an incident (e.g. involved in a road traffic collision) within the last 31 days in the London Borough of Ealing and wish to make a request, you should contact your insurance company or solicitor and inform them to make a request to Ealing Public Safety CCTV for those images.
-They can do this by filling out the CCTV disclosure form and returning it to firstname.lastname@example.org
+Public safety CCTV footage is held for 31 days.
+The footage is automatically deleted after this time.
+If you have been involved in an incident (e.g. involved in a road traffic collision) within the last 31 days in the borough of Ealing and wish to make a request, you should contact your insurance company or solicitor and inform them to make a request to Ealing Public Safety CCTV for those images.

 Please note: We must be satisfied that the request is legitimate and genuine before any images can be released.